priyanka-sharma29/Predictive-Model-for-targeting-donors---PVA-Fundraising-dataset/README.md

 # logisticregression-naivebayes
-Using Logistic Regression (Ridge and Lasso), Naive Bayes, Boosted Trees to model fundraising dataset.
+Used Logistic Regression (Ridge and Lasso), Naive Bayes, Boosted Trees to model the fundraising dataset.

 ## Background
-Develop model to improve the cost-effectiveness of direct marketing campaign for a fundraising organization.
+Developed models to improve the cost-effectiveness of direct marketing campaign for a fundraising organization.
 The overall response rate is 5.1%.
 Out of those who responded (donated), the average donation is $13.00.
 Each mailing costs $0.68 to produce and send.
 A sample of this dataset is taken to develop a classification model that can effectively capture donors so that the expected net profit is maximized.
 Weighted sampling is used, under-representing the non-responders so that the sample has a more balanced numbers of donors and non-donors.

 ## Data Cleaning and Transformation
 Data is cleaned and transformations are applied as required.